Chart Color Schemes

 Bright - Mount Beauty's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Bright-Mount Beauty residents show generally good health outcomes, with common conditions evenly distributed across age groups.
-Private health cover stands at approximately 49%, lower than the national average of 55.3%.
+Bright-Mount Beauty's health data shows its residents have a relatively positive health status with common conditions seen across all ages.
+Private health cover is lower at approximately 49%, compared to the national average of 55.3%.

-Arthritis and mental health issues are the most prevalent conditions, affecting 9.1% and 7.4% respectively.
-Around 68.5% report no medical ailments, higher than Rest of Vic's 64.1%.
+The most prevalent medical conditions are arthritis (9.1%) and mental health issues (7.4%), while 68.5% report no medical ailments, slightly higher than Rest of Vic's 64.1%.
 The area has a higher proportion of seniors aged 65 and over at 23.5%, compared to Rest of Vic's 20.7%.
-Health outcomes among seniors are notably strong, exceeding those of the general population.
+Senior health outcomes are strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health